turtlethom/recipe-page/README.md

 - Understand when to utilize CSS `LOCAL` variables.
 - Creating more useful CSS utility classes.
 - Avoid colliding styles (know more about CSS Specificity)
+- Learn how to make websites accessible for ALL patrons (aria attributes)

 ### Useful resources & inspirations